When you run a small business, you need to be fast, agile, and flexible. See how the right apps can help you do it.

 Small businesses (and their owners) are everywhere, so their apps need to be as well.
 The apps you rely on need to move with you, and they need to work on desktops, iOS or Android smartphones, and tablets or iPads.
 Leaving work to attend a meeting shouldn’t interrupt workflow.
 Everything you use should be purpose-built for mobile devices, capable of working in the cloud and staying up to date in real time.

 Managers need to be available throughout the workday for their team, and every business relies on forums that foster collaboration.
 Acrobat is as much about communication as it is about documents.
-Multiple users can simultaneously leave comments, track feedback, and note changes right in a document.
+Multiple users can leave comments, track feedback, and note changes right in a document.

 Collaboration makes every team project easier, and it isn’t limited to just who’s in your organization.
 You can also bring in contractors, freelancers, business partners, vendors, or other parties who need to collaborate on a document and know your work is secure.